 At The Harker School, our early learning programs for 3s and 4s, and transitional kindergarten for young 5-year-olds, emphasize hands-on learning, intentional play and developmentally appropriate lessons and activities.

-Between the ages of 3 and 5, children view their world with eyes wide open, eager to soak in new concepts and skills.
+Early learners view their world with eyes wide open, eager to soak in new concepts and skills.
 At Harker Preschool, our expert teaching team is the perfect match to their intellectual curiosity.

 Our staff seamlessly weaves key math, science and literacy concepts throughout each child’s day through daily child-directed and teacher-directed opportunities and the curriculum of our outstanding specialty classes.
 For example, a walk outside may involve counting flowers, identifying patterns and talking about symmetry in the shapes they see.